-IPCC 1A3b NFR 1A3bvii
+IPCC 1A3b NFR 1A3bvii Last update: 11.03.2015

 Asphalt dust is emitted to air while using studded tires.
 The abrasion layer on asphalt roads can contain approximately 90 per cent stones (rock/minerals) and 5 per cent filler.
 The rest is bitumen.
 During studded tyre abrasion, stone materials are worn down to minor particles and will together with detached filler and bitumen whirl up and become airborne.
 How much dust/particles studded tires generate depends on: